Establishing an open source policy: The first step to legal protection

 8. Policy review and revision

-license-allowlist.md sample table example
+license-allowlist.md sample table

 | License | Category | Internal Use | SaaS Distribution | App distribution | Embedded |